What is the translatome

 The translatome is the sum of all mRNA protein-coding regions being translated in the cell.
 Transcription and mRNA degradation determine the transcriptome, the set of all mRNA sequences in the cell.
 Transcriptome and post-transcriptional control of translation determine the translatome.
 The translatome, together with protein modification and degradation determine the proteome, the set of all proteins present in a cell.

-While the proteome indicates which and how many proteins are present at a given time in the cell, the translatome indicates the amount of protein produced in the cell in a given interval of time.
-Thus, the translatome provides a measure of the rate of protein production.
-In a steady state this rate is proportional to the amount of protein present in the cell.
+While the proteome indicates which and how many proteins are present at a given time in the cell, the translatome indicates the amount of protein produced in the cell at a given time.

 What is Ribosome Profiling